blocknetdx/blocknet-blockchain-bootstrap/README.md

 # blocknet-blockchain-bootstrap

-This repository contains the bootstrap chain files for the Blocknet blockchain.
-Using these files helps shorten the amount of time it takes to sync the wallet since you don't need to sync the blockchain from scratch.
+This repository contains a snapshot of the Blocknet blockchain as high as block 2049186 on 5 July, 2021.
+Using a snapshot reduces the amount of time it takes to sync the wallet since you don't need to sync the entire blockchain from scratch.

 ---